thedmd/iReSign/README.md

 Once this is in place, you should be able to re-sign applications with the iReSign tool without any issues.

 ## iReSign is NOT intended for piracy.
-Issues about piracy will be ignored.##
+Issues about piracy will be ignored.

-*The name iReSign is Copyright Â©2010 Maciej Swic.
+*The name iReSign is Copyright ©2010 Maciej Swic.
 All rights reserved.*